ybod/elixir_primes/README.md

 Straightforward implementation of [Sieve Of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) primes search algorithm in [Elixir](http://elixir-lang.org/)

+This implementation uses a few common optimizations:
+* it works with the sequence of **odd** integers (because the only even prime is *2*)
+* the multiples of each prime *p* are generated directly by counting up from the square of the prime in increments of *2p* (for odd primes)

 Inspired by the **Exercism** task [Nth Prime in Elixir](http://exercism.io/exercises/elixir/nth-prime/readme)

 ## Implementation Details